How to Protect Android & iOS Apps from Keylogging Attacks

 Note: This example uses an Android app.
 However, you can apply the same protections to your iOS app by following the same setup process.

-Prerequisites for Using Keylogging Prevention:
+Prerequisites for Using Appdome's Keylogging Prevention Plugins:

 To use Appdome’s mobile app security build system to Prevent Keylogging , you’ll need: